Life-Long Music Literacy for Your Child

 Playing music requires a lot of concentration.
 Even when playing for a large crowd, professional musicians are often in “another place” as they are focused almost entirely on the sounds that they are making.
 This is true for all styles: Classical, Jazz, Country, Pop, etc.

 Now this may seem contradictory, but it has been my experience that children who have difficulty concentrating but who are really good in the other areas discussed here do great taking piano lessons.
-The self-discipline and the necessity of focusing to make a song sound good are very helpful for “hyper” children.
+The self-discipline and the necessity of focusing for a minute or two to make a song sound good are very helpful for “hyper” children.

 Is Your Child Physically Developed Enough to Play Piano?

 Playing the piano is a very physical activity.
 Most people don’t realize this because, well pianist are always sitting and, the good ones make playing the piano seem “effortless.”
-TO make this relate-able, the physical effort involved in playing the piano is very similar to typing.
+To make this relatable, the physical effort involved in playing the piano is very similar to typing on a computer keyboard.
 Any adult, after an hour of non-stop typing will be tired.

-Now, your child certainly will not be expected to exert them self at an adult level, but, thinking of the physical development of your child’s fingers, hands and arms: Can you imagine your child having the strength to play the piano for a minute or two?
+Now, your child certainly will not be asked to “type” at an adult level, but, thinking of the physical development of your child’s fingers, hands and arms: Can you imagine your child having the strength to play the piano for a minute or two?

 Is Your Child Drawn to the Piano?